chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 (harmless) joke.
 I was asking for (more) tolerance.

-Anyways, for the record let's post the (private) message of the r/ruby ban sent by Richard Schneeman (the "lead" or "head" r/ruby Mod):
+Anyways, for the record let's post the "out-of-the-blue" (private) message of the r/ruby ban sent by Richard Schneeman (the "lead" / "head" r/ruby Mod):

 > You have been permanently banned from participating in r/ruby.
 > You can still view and subscribe to r/ruby, but you won't be able